QasimK/qasimk.github.io/_posts/2017-10-22-radicale-server.md

 Now let's configure Radicale's user authentication so that Radicale doesn't leak our data to just anyone!
 (Note: there is no encryption so it subject to MITM at this stage.)

 We will use plain encryption for now because I couldn't figure out TODO: bcrypt.
-It isn't completely terrible so long as you use a unique password
+It isn't completely terrible so long as you use a unique password.

 Create and edit `~/.config/radicale/users` with a simple username and password: